 As part of our operations, we need to obtain and process information.
 This information includes any offline or online from which a person can be identified.
 We try to ensure that we gather, store and handle data fairly, transparently and with respect towards individual rights.

-Luton BID is the trading name of Luton BID Ltd which is a Private Limited Company registered in England and Wales.
+Luton BID is the trading name of Luton BID Ltd which is a Company Limited by Guarantee

 Company Reg No: 9317619 VAT No: 200180674

 In this policy, references to ‘we’, ‘us’, ‘our’ and ‘The Company’ are to LUTON BID.